niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 ---

 Just like any other developer out there, I had to get started with Git.
 Now for someone who is learning how to code, "Git" can be a bit challenging.
 Especially if you've never worked in a team before.
 When I started working as a Research Assistant for the Department of Computer Science at Old Dominion University, I was working with a File Transfer Protocol (FTP) called, "FileZilla".
-It was free and easy to use.
-During my first two semesters that's all we used to transfer files to and from the server.
-I used FTP to complete and host a lot of my class and research projects.
+It is free and easy to use, during my first semesters that's all we used to transfer files to and from the server.
+I used FTP to complete and host a lot of my class projects.
 It sufficed the need of the hour.

 However,